Last Updated on May 7, 2022

 If the listing passes all the above tests, you might still want to contact the host directly before booking so that you can ask specific questions.
 Asking this through Airbnb’s system ensures a written record of what is agreed upon, just in case there’s an issue.

 - What floor are you on?
 Is there an elevator?
 This is particularly important in Europe, where many apartments are walk-ups and elevators aren’t very common in residential buildings.
-Also keep in mind that in Europe and elsewhere in the world, floors are numbered differently than in the U.S.: When a Parisian host says they’re on the third floor, they actually mean the fourth floor.
+Also keep in mind that in Europe and elsewhere in the world, floors are numbered differently than in the states: When a Parisian host says they’re on the third floor, they actually mean the fourth floor.
 This could be a big deal for those with health conditions or who travel with lots of luggage.

 - How quiet is the apartment?
 Is there any construction going on?
 On a recent trip to Rome with two friends, we booked an apartment that was described as quiet.
 However, upon arrival, we soon discovered that there was plenty of street noise that often woke us up at night, not to mention the horrific construction that was going on all day long below us.
 Unfortunately, Airbnb was unable to move us, as every room, including hotels, in the city was booked due to a Very Special Pope Event.
 We were stuck with the apartment, although we did get a discount from Airbnb.

 - How many sets of keys will I get?
 This is important if you have multiple travelers.
 Coordinating keys can be tricky!